 ‘The resulting freshness incinerates the cobwebs of familiarity in the heat of La Serenissima’s proselytising zeal,’ wrote BBC Music Magazine’s Paul Riley.
 ‘This fresh approach grows out of the work itself, and as a period instrument ensemble La Serenissima fully understands what an imaginative continuo section can bring to the table.’

-Despite discarding ‘three quarters’ of the music, this recomposed Four Seasons retains the shape, texture and dynamics of Vivaldi, looping the concertos’ most famous moments to meet Richter’s minimalist composition style.
+Despite discarding ‘three quarters’ of the music, this recomposed Four Seasons by leading ambient and post-classical composer Max Richter retains the shape, texture and dynamics of Vivaldi, looping the concertos’ most famous moments to meet Richter’s minimalist composition style.
 The result is fresh and exciting but crucially still recognisable as Vivaldi’s work.

-Violinist Tasmin Little’s vibrant recording of The Four Seasons is accompanied on disc by British composer Roxanna Panufnik’s Four World Seasons, a piece written specially for her.
-Panufnik transports listeners through space as well as time in a work that is divided into four movements, ‘Autumn in Albania’, ‘Tibetan Winter’, ‘Spring in Japan’ and ‘Indian Summer’, and includes the use of a Tibetan singing bowl.
+Violinist Tasmin Little’s vibrant recording of the Vivaldi Four Seasons is accompanied on disc by British composer Roxanna Panufnik’s Four World Seasons, a piece written specially for her.
+Panufnik transports listeners through space as well as time in a work that is divided into four movements: ‘Autumn in Albania’, ‘Tibetan Winter’, ‘Spring in Japan’ and ‘Indian Summer’, and includes the use of a Tibetan singing bowl.